 - Clear the surface.
 Remove garden furniture and pots from your deck, first, before proceeding to the next steps.

 - Sweep or vacuum the deck.
 This step is optional, but you’ll find it much easier to work with a surface that is clear of any large particles, dried mud and debris.

 - Clean the gaps.
 Remove leaves and dirt from in between the gaps of the decking with a broom.
 If needed and you have one, use a leaf blower.

 - Perform a preliminary rinse.
-Get your garden hose with a good quality nozzle sprayer attachment and rinse well your wooden deck.
+Get your garden hose with a good quality nozzle sprayer attachment and rinse your wooden deck well.

 - Make or purchase the cleaning solution of your choice.
 Decide on what deck cleaner you want to use from our list above, based on the type and extent of the contamination.

 - Test the substance, first.
-Always perform a test on an inconspicuous area as some of the active ingredients of the solution (oxygen bleach, hydrogen peroxide, etc.) may affect adversely the colour of the deck or the wood itself.
-Remember, never use regular bleach to clean your deck!
+Always perform a test on an inconspicuous area as some of the active ingredients of the solution (oxygen bleach, hydrogen peroxide, etc.).
+It may affect adversely the colour of the deck or the wood itself.
+Remember!
+Never use regular bleach to clean your deck!